 BOARD OFFICERS Kevin Langlais, President, Superintendent of the Sanford Water District-term ending May 2020 David Parent Vice President, Garnsey Bros Insurance-term ending May 2020 Marynel R, Driscoll, Secretary, Retired Educator-term ending May 2022 Roger Durant, Treasurer, Retired Financial Professional-term ending May 2020

 BOARD MEMBERS Barbara F. Boyle, Retired Educator-honorary member Gary Morse, Nestinghouse Child Care-honorary member Constance Witherby, Retired National Park Service-term ending May 2020 Dawn B. Self-Cooper, Workforce Development Professional-term ending May 2020 Edward J. Titcomb, Attorney at Law-term ending May 2021 Jack McAdam, Owner of McDougal Orchards-term ending May 2021

-ALL FRIENDS CHILDREN’S LEARNING CENTER Carolyn J. Lajeunesse, Child Care Director Debra Smith, Elaine Sawyer, Melissa Baker, Tasha Baker, Kelly Hughes and Meghan Bougie
+ALL FRIENDS CHILDREN’S LEARNING CENTER Carolyn J. Lajeunesse, Child Care Director Debra Smith, Elaine Sawyer, Melissa Baker, Tasha Baker, Meghan Bougie, Michelle Leibensperger and Rebekah Leibensperger

 OUTREACH RESILIENCY PROGRAM Peter Chace, Nasson Community Bicycle Center

 DONATIONS TO NASSON COMMUNITY CENTER CAN BE MAILED TO: 457 Main Street Springvale, ME 04083